 Can You Drink Electrolytes Every Day?
 Safety, Benefits, and Long-Term Use

-• Consistent intake maintains sodium–potassium balance, preventing fatigue, cramps and dehydration [2],[3].
+- Consistent intake maintains sodium-potassium balance, helping prevent fatigue, cramps and dehydration [2],[3].

-• Choose clean, zero-sugar electrolyte powders with ~1:1 sodium–potassium and 100–200 mg magnesium for optimal daily use.
+- Choose clean, zero-sugar electrolyte powders with ~1:1 sodium to potassium and 100 to 200 mg magnesium for daily use.

 A Note from Ben, Founder of Love Life Supplements